asjad99/MLP/README.md

 5. Having obtained the Error for the hidden layer neurons now proceed as in stage 3 to change the hidden layer weights.
 By repeating this method we can train a network of any number of layers.

-###4.
 Code Implémentation – Back Propagation Algorithm
-Following Algorithm has been implemented in C++ in the code listing 1.1 to construct and train neural network.
+The Code uses the following algorithm

 create an empty neural network loop